miguelmorais7/DesignTests/README.md

 # DesignTests
-Tests of different types of web design, layouts and features using HTML, CSS, JavaScript or JQuery.
+Tests of different types of web design, layouts and features using SVG, HTML, CSS, JavaScript or JQuery.
-Number of individual projects at the moment: 21
+Number of individual projects at the moment: 22

 ## Transparent Login Design - HTML/CSS
 ![](/images/Transparent-Login-Design.png?w=512)